zgulde/cods/README.md

     `---my-awesome-sideproject/
     `---capstone-project/
 ```

+Once you have cloned this repo, you will need to setup and provision the server.
+Have the ip address of your server handy, and then run the `setup` script.

 This setup will allow you to host multiple different domains on each server.
 For
 each site you wish to host, you will need to: